Snowflake-Labs/sfquickstarts/site/sfguides/src/deploy_finetune_os_llama2_in_snowpark_container_services/deploy_finetune_os_llama2_in_snowpark_container_services.md

 lateral flatten(input => t.$1) v;
 ```

+> aside positive
+> NOTE: Before proceeding, make sure the service is in READY state.

 ### Access LLM Service

 Since we specified that the `llm-spcs` endpoint running on port `8888` would be `public: true` in our spec YAML, Snowflake will generate a URL that can be used to access the service via a web browser.